hammerheim-game/hammerheim-rules/7-equipment.md

 __Strength:__ 4

-__Special Rules:__ Armor Piercing, Blast, Prepare Shot
+__Special Rules:__ Armour Piercing, Blast, Prepare Shot

-Armor Piercing: Being a black powder weapon, the Nuln Shotgun benefits from an additional -1 to the enemy’s armor save.
+Armour Piercing: Being a black powder weapon, the Nuln Shotgun benefits from an additional -1 to the enemy’s armour save.
 Blast: The large spread of shot from the barrel makes it very easy to hit nearby targets, but the blast quickly disperses.
 The